 So one point is that verification and validation are not independently-successful and separable activities.
 But the other point is that there are not two independent entities onto which these activities can be directed: a model chosen to discretized, and a method for discretizing it.
 Once one recognizes that the equations to be “solved” are sometimes chosen so as to cancel out discretization errors, etc. (Lenhard 2007 has a very nice example of this involving the Arakawa operator), this later distinction gets harder to maintain.
 So success is achieved in simulation with a kind of back-and-forth, trial-and-error, piecemeal adjustment between model and method of calculation.
 And when this is the case, it is hard even to know what it means to say that a simulation is separately verified and validated.

-Winsberg is in effect arguing not that V&V isn't a useful distinction, but that scientists shouldn't overinflate a pragmatically useful distinction into a clean methodological dictate that misrepresents the messiness of their own practice.
-Collaterally, he argues that Frigg and Reiss's argument for the absence of epistemological novelty in simulation fails for just this reason.
+No one has argued that V&V isn’t a useful distinction, but rather that scientists shouldn’t overinflate a pragmatically useful distinction into a clean methodological dictate that misrepresents the messiness of their own practice.
+Collaterally, Frigg and Reiss’s argument for the absence of epistemological novelty in simulation fails for just this reason.
 It is not “a purely mathematical question” whether the solutions that the computer provides close enough to the actual (but unavailable) solutions to be useful.
 At least not in this respect: it is not a question that can be answered, as a pragmatic matter, entirely using mathematical methods.
 And hence it is an empirical/epistemological issue that does not arise in ordinary modeling.